tin6150/inet-dev-class/mapbox/README.rst

 * Additional ref: https://www.mapbox.com/help/define-geojson/

-ZWEDC data with two example point
+ZWEDC data with two example points
 ----------------------------------

 This format has been tested to work, see ZWEDCcsv2gson.py that creates .geojson that was imported successfully into mapbox tileset.